jamesplease/backbone.base-router/README.md

 ### `history`

 The instance of `history` to use in conjunction with this Router.
+Defaults to `Backbone.history`.

 ### `onNavigate( routeData )`